tomjoht/tomjoht.github.io/_posts/2020/7/2020-07-26-reflecting-seven-years-later-about-layoff-evaluting-survey-data.md

 ## Trending highlights

-Now for the higher-level extrapolation and analysis.
+Now for the higher-level analysis and extrapolation.
 Based on the responses, I don't think there's any clear correlation between an org model and the tech writer's sense of value/importance.
-Org models are probably more nuanced than the three buckets (centralized, distributed, decentralized) I described.
-That said, 48% of people disagreed that the org model has no impact, so the org model does have an influence, but it seems other factors are more important (e.g., appropriate allocation of projects, executive sponsorship, integration with teams, alignment with strategic priorities, specialization with products, etc).
+Org models are probably more nuanced than the three buckets I described (centralized, distributed, decentralized).
+That said, 48% of people disagreed that the org model has no impact, so the org model does have an influence, but it seems people felt other factors are more important (e.g., appropriate allocation of projects, executive sponsorship, integration with teams, alignment with strategic priorities, specialization with products, etc).

 Most writers feel that a distributed model (hybrid) is best.
 Sit with the engineering teams, but find a larger tech writer community within the company.
 Centralized tech comm teams might benefit from increased consistency and more formal writing standards, but they take a hit with visibility and rapport with engineering teams.
 By not being co-located with engineering teams, these centralized tech writers are less known, less visible, less integrated, less kept in the loop, less understood, etc. The resulting docs often show this.
 The benefits you gain from co-locating with product teams outweighs the benefits you gain from co-locating with other tech writers.
 And users care more about content than commas.